Forensics: Handwriting analysis

 Repression of the first Jane's Revenge arson

-A comparison between the cursive graffiti left at the crime scene and the same style of graffiti painted a few months later during a demonstration helped identify the comrade who was later arrested[1].
+A comparison between the cursive graffiti left at the action site and the same style of graffiti painted a few months later during a demonstration helped identify the comrade who was later arrested[1].

 Scripta Manent